adambalm/ghost-theme-adambalm/README.md

 ---

 ## To-Do

-- Add `routes.yaml` to support custom routing
-- Improve mobile header spacing and logo sizing
-- Replace placeholder images and polish visuals
-- Set up GitHub Actions + Admin API for CI-based deploys
+- Set up GitHub Actions + Admin API for CI-based theme deployment
+- Implement editorial-friendly features: tag-based filtering, internal tags, members-only content
-- Document key theme helpers and partials used
+- Document theme structure and key helpers for maintainability
+- Improve visual presentation and mobile responsiveness

 This is a work in progress and will continue to evolve.